 So the ND fan drops his pants and moons the other guy.
 He's got to prove it, after all.
 And the other guy says, "I can't make out Montana on the left, and I can't make out Hornung on the right.
 But that's definitely Lou Holtz in the middle."

 Actually, in the original joke, it was Montana on the left and Rick Mirer on the right.
 But aside from angry Seattle Seahawk and Chicago Bear fans, still fuming that such a stiff ever took snaps for them, who remembers Mirer today?

 8. The Ethnicity Issue.
 Another old joke: What do you call five Italians, three Poles and three black guys?
 "The Fighting Irish."

 True, Frank Leahy was Irish, and so were two of the Four Horsemen, Jim Crowley and Elmer Layden.
-So was Dan Devine, and Leon Hart might have been.
+So were George Gipp, Johnny Lattner, Leon Hart and Dan Devine.